How much money should I send to the IRS with my Automatic Extension?

 Safe Harbor #3 – If you earned more income in 2017 than you did in 2016, and/or your tax deductible expenses were LOWER, then you need to do a little math.
 First, review what tax bracket you were in last year (see box, left).
 Then multiply your tax bracket by your increase in income.
 Say you’re in the 25% bracket and you made $5,000 more in 2016 than you made in 2015, that would be $1,250 ($5,000 x 25%).
 Next, take this additional $1,250 and send it in with the tax you paid last year (see your 2016 return).
 Also, keep in mind any additional tax you may have already withheld or deposited in some other way during 2017.

 Safe Harbor #4 - After calculating your estimate, and if you can afford it, add an additional cushion to cover any unforeseen tax implications.
 Once we prepare and file your tax return(s), you'll receive a refund for any amount overpaid!

 What about your State?
 If you have a state income tax return, follow the same method above.
 Run the numbers and if using Safe Harbor #3 probably use an estimated percentage rate of 10% as a good round number for most states.

-DISCLAIMER: When using any of the Safe Harbor’s above, please know that we are not guaranteeing you still may not owe taxes when you file your return, OR that you won’t have interest or penalties.
-These are simply estimating guidelines to help you get a jump on your 2016 tax year liability.
+DISCLAIMER: When using any of the Safe Harbor’s above, please know that we are not guaranteeing you won't owe taxes when you file your return, OR that you won’t have interest or penalties.
+These are simply estimating guidelines to help you get a jump on your 2017 tax year liability.